 I loved it all.
 My friends and I bought every album, attended every concert we could, and watched his HBO concert from Long Island incessantly.
 I slept in my car one night just to get concert tickets.

 Joel kept releasing albums, and I kept growing older.
 I became interested in Bob Dylan, The Band and Los Lobos.
 I was listening to early blues music, eclectic hip hop and the folk music of the 1960’s.
 Billy Joel seemed forever to be Billy Joel.
 His music stayed somewhat sedentary as I became interested in new things.
 In 1993, Joel released his fine “River of Dreams” album, and then he stopped.
 He kept touring, but years came and years went with no new music.
-It’s been 25 years now, and still every tour and every concert (and there are many of them) brings the same collection of greatest hits and carefully selected collection of deep cuts.
+It’s been over 25 years now, and still every tour and every concert (and there are many of them) brings the same collection of greatest hits and carefully selected collection of deep cuts.
 It feels like I grew up and changed, but Billy Joel never did.

 But when I go back to that music that I originally connected with, I find myself still amazed with “Scenes from an Italian Restaurant”, the last song from Side A of The Stranger.
 A wonderful tale of two old friends who meet for dinner, and regale each other with stories from their shared youth, specifically the story Brenda and Eddie, the couple that everybody in high school loved who couldn’t quite make it as an adult couple.
 A story, within a story, within a story.